theBrianCui/RedMessenger/README.md

 PUBLISH rm.users.user1 "Hello, world!"
 (integer) 0
 ```
 **RedMessenger** is a Redis proxy server written for **Node.js** that ensures that there's always someone listening on your Redis channel - even if no one's immediately there to hear it.
-It sits in between your Redis instance and your application, exposing a `WebSocket` (TBF)
+It sits in between your Redis instance and your application, exposing a `WebSocket` on your app's side that delivers a Redis `PUBLISH` message to a user on your app.

+If the user isn't there, that's OK!
+It'll save that message to that user back on your Redis server.
+When your user comes back on, it'll handle grabbing all the missed `PUBLISH`es since last time and send them over the `WebSocket`.

 ## How does it work?